intenthq/blog/_posts/2015-06-23-wikidata-akka-streams.md

 ### Conclusion

-First of all, we had some good fun playing with Akka streams, it's a fairly easy to use framework, well documented enough and with a mild learning curve.
+First of all, we had some good fun playing with Akka Streams.
+It's a fairly easy to use framework, well documented enough and with a mild learning curve.
 We will for sure consider using it in the future!

 Now, it's your turn, try it for yourself -you can find a repo with the code of the PoC in our <a href="https://github.com/intenthq/wikidata-akka-streams/" target="_blank">github</a>- and let us know your thoughts.